rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 ## Take-Home exercise or Pair Programming?

 You should leave it to the interviewee to choose between a take-home exercise or a Pair Programming interview.
-There are [some downsides](https://cate.blog/2016/02/10/bad-interviews-are-a-company-problem-not-a-candidate-problem/) to take-home exercises, just as there are for on-site Pair Programming interviews, but remember that the person interviewing for the job might have other obligations that make it hard for them to visit your office for a few hours - just imagine having every company you're applying to ask you to come by for an afternoon very early into the process!
+There are [some downsides](https://cate.blog/2016/02/10/bad-interviews-are-a-company-problem-not-a-candidate-problem/) to take-home exercises, just as there are for on-site Pair Programming interviews, but remember that the person interviewing for the job might have other obligations that make it hard for them to visit your office for a few hours - just imagine having every company you're applying to ask you to come by for an afternoon that early into the hiring process!

 Should the interviewee choose a take-home exercise, make sure you don't let this factor into your decision at all.
 After they sent around their solution, invite them to the office and let them walk you through the code for half an hour as an exercise.